SelahattinNazli/OCR-Service/README.md

 # OCR Service - FastAPI based Document Text Extraction

-A modern FastAPI-based OCR service that extracts text from PDF documents and intelligently parses specific fields using two different OCR approaches: **EasyOCR** for fast text extraction and **Ollama Gemma3** for intelligent field parsing.
+A modern FastAPI-based OCR service that extracts text from PDF documents and intelligently parses specific fields using two different OCR approaches: **EasyOCR** for fast text extraction and **LLM-Based OCR** for intelligent field parsing.

-## 🎯 Project Overview
+##  Project Overview

 This service provides a RESTful API for:
 - **File Upload**: Upload PDF documents with unique UUID identification